ArduPilot/ardupilot_wiki/common/source/docs/common-airbotpower-power-module.rst

 This page explains how to set up the `AirbotPower Power Module <http://www.airbotservices.com/airbotpower.html>`__ and *AirbotPDB* stackable companion power distribution board.

 This power module is useful for higher power systems (battery voltage from 4S to 8S and currents from 90 amps to 150 amps).
-The board encapsulates all the wiring and complexity described in :ref:`Powering the Pixhawk <common-powering-the-pixhawk>`) in a single, simple package.
+The board encapsulates all the wiring and complexity described in :ref:`Powering the Autopilot <common-powering-the-pixhawk>`) in a single, simple package.

 Overview
 ========

-The AirbotPower Power Module (and *AirbotPDB* stackable companion power distribution board) provides a reliable and simple way to power a Pixhawk and other UAV components.
+The AirbotPower Power Module (and *AirbotPDB* stackable companion power distribution board) provides a reliable and simple way to power an autopilot and other UAV components.

 .. image:: ../../../images/AirbotPower_PowerModule_Front.jpg
     :target: ../_images/AirbotPower_PowerModule_Front.jpg